 - Data Reviewer tools (64-bit geoprocessing only; these tools work in traditional 32-bit background processing)

-- Custom script, model, or function tools where the author has disabled background processing
+- Custom script, model, or function tools in which the author has disabled background processing

-You can check the General tab of the tool properties for the Always run in foreground check box to see if a tool is capable of running in the background.
+On the General tab of the tool properties, review the Always run in foreground check box to see whether a tool is capable of running in the background.

-Any script or script tools you run while inside Desktop honors the background processing setting.
-If background processing is turned on, the scripts will execute in the 64-bit space.
+Any script or script tools you run while in ArcGIS Desktop honor the background processing setting.
+If background processing is turned on, the scripts will run in 64 bit.

-When you execute a stand-alone Python script outside the application, you need to ensure you're running against the 64-bit Python installation to make use of 64-bit geoprocessing.
-Double-clicking a Python file from Windows Explorer will launch the file using whatever association Windows has set for the .py file.
-Typically, this is the last version of Python installed, which should be 64 bit.
-If you want to be absolutely sure which version of Python you're running against (32 or 64), it is best to fully qualify the Python executable when running your script at command line.
-For example, the following command will ensure the script is run as 64 bit: c:\Python27\ArcGISx6410.2\python.exe c:\gisData\scripts\intersect.py.
+When you run a stand-alone Python script outside the application, ensure that you are running the 64-bit Python installation to make use of 64-bit geoprocessing.
+Double-clicking a Python file from Microsoft File Explorer will open the file using whatever association Windows has set for the .py file.
+Typically, this is the last version of Python installed.
+To be sure which Python version you are running (32 or 64 bit), fully qualify the Python executable when running your script at the command line.
+For example, the following command will ensure that the script is run as 64 bit: c:\Python27\ArcGISx6410.27\python.exe c:\scripts\intersect.py.

 Custom function tools (DLLs)

 Custom tools can be used with 64-bit background processing if they have been registered and properly configured.
-For tool developers working with unmanaged code, C++, for example, you will need to build both 32-bit and 64-bit versions of your tool, then ship and register both for proper use.
-For tool developers working with managed code, C#, for example, you will need to create your DLL as Any CPU and register your tool with both 32 and 64 bit.
-For more information on registering your managed function tools (C# for example), see this knowledge base (kb) article.
+For tool developers working with unmanaged code—C++, for example—you will need to build both 32-bit and 64-bit versions of your tool, and ship and register both for proper use.
+For tool developers working with managed code—C#, for example—you will need to create your DLL as Any CPU and register your tool with both 32 and 64 bit.
+For more information on registering your managed function tools (C#, for example), see this knowledge base (kb) article.